The Clone Wars, Season 4, Episode 17: The Box

 From now on, says Dooku, they’re all working for Cad Bane.

-Aaaaand….Iris Wipe til next time, when we reach the thrilling conclusion, “…And That’s Why You Don’t Lie to Anakin”!
+Aaaaand….Iris Wipe til next time, when we reach the thrilling conclusion of “…And That’s Why You Don’t Try to Confuse Anakin“!